 - Product Listing: The output of the search is a list of potential Infringing Products for each patent shortlisted from using the Quantitative and Qualitative Analysis.
-The search methodology involves identifying leading players in the technology space and conducting search on company/OEMs websites, 3rd party subscriptions, and various databases.
-The relevant products/literatures are identified and further analyzed by referring to catalogs, manuals, data sheets, white papers, product brochures, etc.
+The search methodology involves identifying leading players in the technology space and conducting searches on company/OEMs websites, 3rd party subscriptions, and various databases.
+The relevant products/literature are identified and further analyzed by referring to catalogs, manuals, datasheets, white papers, product brochures, etc.

-- Evidence of Use Preparation: Our EoUs (Claim charts) assist clients to map key features of the claim(s) to product specifications and create evidences that potentially prove infringement.
-The evidence of potential infringement is produced using various literatures, such as, catalogs, manuals, data sheets, white papers, product brochures, etc. We also perform product testing, if required, to ascertain infringement.
+- Evidence of Use Preparation: Our EoUs (Claim charts) assist clients to map key features of the claim(s) to product specifications and create evidence that potentially proves infringement.
+The evidence of potential infringement is produced using various literature, such as catalogs, manuals, datasheets, white papers, product brochures, etc. We also perform product testing, if required, to ascertain infringement.
 Another critical approach undertaken is to check if any of the latest standards incorporate the features of the patent.
-We have experience of working on different standards including IEEE 802, 3GPP, LTE, etc.
+We have experience working on different standards including IEEE 802, 3GPP, LTE, etc.

 - We also identify the potential targets for in-licensing and out-licensing of patents.
 To explore out-licensing targets, products are analyzed to ascertain if they infringe on clients’ patent claims.
-When launching a product, patents can be identified based on the product feature to assist the client to take appropriate business decisions, such as, initiate design around activities, consider in-licensing options or even consider invalidating the patent in question.
+When launching a product, patents can be identified based on the product feature to assist the client to take appropriate business decisions, such as initiating design-around activities, considering in-licensing options, or even considering invalidating the patent in question.

 In-licensing activity -> Product Launch ->Check for Threat Patents -> Design Activities OR In-Licensing